 In case you’re wondering- no, there isn’t any research so far linking testosterone and the stereo-typically male behaviour of “locker room talk”, but my older post on the neuroscience of political belief might help clear some of the confusion caused by recent happenings.

 Before we establish a link between my unpardonable T-puns and your aggression, let’s go over a few final points.

-Testosterone is neither solely responsible for aggression (as evidenced by the dual hormone hypothesis), nor is aggression the sole outcome.
-Its role in aggression has been established by centuries-worth of animal research, yet human studies show contradictory findings.
-The main questions generating controversy are: whether testosterone plays a causal role in aggression or vice versa, and whether laboratory set-ups effectively take into account the complexity of human aggression (Eisenegger et al., 2011) .
+Testosterone is neither solely responsible for aggression (as evidenced by the dual hormone hypothesis), nor is aggression the sole outcome (as evidenced by its role in empathy and altruism).
+Its role in aggression has been established by centuries-worth of animal research, yet human studies show inconsistent findings.
+The main questions generating controversy are: whether testosterone’s effects are hard-wired , and whether laboratory set-ups effectively take into account the complexity of human aggression (Eisenegger et al., 2011).

 Current research is striving to combat the over-simplification of the testosterone-male aggression link, by asking skeptical questions: Are testosterone and its effects innate and fixed?
-How can we manipulate this?
-Is this really something only unique to males, or is there more than meets the eye?
-Clear conclusions can be reached only after looking at the topic from different angles- from the fields of developmental neuroscience, evolution, genetics, criminology, etc. While the social neuroscience findings are still plagued by inconsistencies, here is what we can take away from this post: Testosterone is a social hormone which is a) context-dependent and b) appears to be influenced by prejudice and social conditioning.
+Do environmental factors influence this?
+Clear conclusions can be reached only after looking at the topic from different angles- from the fields of developmental neuroscience, evolution, genetics, criminology, etc. While the social neuroscience findings are still plagued by inconsistencies, here is what we can take away from this post: Testosterone is a social hormone which is a) context-dependent and b) appears to be influenced by social conditioning.

 The other concrete conclusion is that it’s about time the “Boys will be boys” excuse is abolished.
 But you didn’t need neuroscience to tell you that.